1005 N. Marion St.

 Stop-work Order for Unlicensed Work

-Under Section 489.127(3), the department may issue a stop-work order for all unlicensed work on a project upon finding probable cause to believe that construction work which requires certification or registration is being performed without a current, valid certificate or registration.
+Under Section 489.127(3), the department may issue a stop-work order for all unlicensed work on a project upon finding probable cause to believe that construction work that requires certification or registration is being performed without a current, valid certificate or registration.

 Using Another Contractor’s Certification or Registration Number